‘I don’t know who I am anymore’: Losing my identity

-Awareness that you have ‘lost’ your identity is one of the first steps towards finding it again.
-Psychotherapy and counselling can help you to answer the ‘who am I?’ question.
-Through psychotherapy and counselling you have the opportunity to explore who you are, what has made you into ‘you’, define your own qualities and attributes, and no longer rely on the external validation of others.
-This can help you to lose the labels that you have hung around your neck, halt your pursuit for external recognition and find your true identity.
+Awareness that you have 'lost' your identity is one of the first steps towards finding it again.
+Psychotherapy and counselling can help you to answer the 'who am I?' question.
+Through therapy and counselling, you have the opportunity to explore who you are, what has made you into 'you', define your own qualities and attributes, and no longer rely on the external validation of others.
+This can help you to lose the labels that you have hung around your neck, halt your pursuit of external recognition and find your true identity.

 Will the real 'you' please stand up.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.